 Corona Virus Update

-In the light of new Government advice, visitors should check in to individual sites’ and attractions’ websites and social media to keep informed on how they are responding to this.
-Links to our main sites and attractions are given below, as well as other venues of which we are aware:
+As Government advice continues to evolve in relation to the corona virus pandemic, visitors should check in to individual sites’ and attractions’ websites and social media to keep informed on how they are responding to this.
+Links to our main sites and attractions are given below, as well as other venues of which we are aware.

 Both the Working Textile Museum and the Masson Mills Shopping Village are closed until further notice

-Takeaway refreshments are being served and toilets are now open with additional cleaning in place.
+Toilet facilities are open with additional cleaning in place.

 If visiting please use our sites responsibly, make good use of the space available and follow social distancing guidelines.
 Limit your use of narrow trails and towpaths which impact the 2 metre guidance.
 Please take any litter and dog poo bags home with you as bin collections on our site will be less frequent than usual.